 So far the resort has been similar on this trip.
 Each with its own charms.

-For this resort, the size of the 2 bedroom is a monster at over 1,100 square feet.
-These suites also provide a screened in balcony, which is nice to keep away any insects.
+For this resort, the size of the 2 bedrooms is a monster at over 1,100 square feet.
+These suites also provide a screened-in balcony, which is nice to keep away any insects.